What is binge eating?

 - Low self-esteem

-For some people with binge eating disorder, mental health conditions such as anxiety or depression may be the underlying cause of binging.
-For others, the binge eating disorder may have come initially from difficulties with body image issues, which have later led to co-occurring mental health challenges.
+For some people with BED, mental health conditions such as anxiety or depression may be the underlying cause of binging.
+For others, BED may have come initially from difficulties with body image issues, which have later led to co-occurring mental health challenges.

 Long term effects of binge eating